ENG517/Procedure/loyc/p-howrse-maximize-blup.md

 > *Figure 4: The **Rides** tile can be found on the private page of a horse that is at least 1 year and 6 months of age.
 If you have a VIP membership on the game, you can position this tile to sit anywhere on your horse's page.*

 3. After your horse can no longer gain skill points from forest rides, as displayed in the **Rides** tile on your horse's page, begin **mountain rides**.
 Maximize the hours your horse goes on mountain rides each time it wakes up.
 Make sure to balance mountain rides with daily care, food, and water.
+Do this until your horse can no longer gain skill points from mountain rides.

 ![Screenshot of a horse's profile page highlighting the Rides tile and option to choose the amount of hours to take your horse on mountain rides.](assets/images/screenshots/ss-mountain-rides.png)